ejektaflex/KotDot/README.md

 **WARNING:** These bindings are currently still under development and are not in a usable state.

+Checklist:

+ - [x] Simple shared/dynamic library creation
+ - [ ] Read API file and use KotlinPoet to translate API JSON data into Kotlin classes
+ - [ ] Read Core classes file API JSON and translate into Kotlin classes
+ - [ ] Automatic conversion of Kotlin files into GDNS files on build

 # Setup

 1.Clone the repository